-Ms. Simmons recently published an article in the Bulletin on “The Importance of Learning to Give and Receive Critical Feedback.”
-You can find a free copy of the article: here.
+Internet Editor’s Note: Ms. Simmons recently published an article in the Bulletin on “The Importance of Learning to Give and Receive Critical Feedback.”
+You can access a free copy of their journal article here.

 When I began graduate school, as a child of the 90s, I thought I was punked into a game of competitive Minesweeper, the classic computer game won by avoiding bombs.
 I was taking risks, questioning the status quo and, in my mind, attempting to obtain a quality education, which includes feedback from my peers.
 By no means am I suggesting my experience is representative of every graduate student in clinical psychology programs.
 But dedicated as I am to reaping maximum benefits in exchange for the remarkable cost of professional training at a private institution, this was my personal experience.

 I learned that in the “culture of nice,” my colleagues seemed to equivocate safety with comfort, throwing up flags where no mine exists, just a fear of inadequacy.
 I relish my incompetence.
 How else can I find room to grow?